Showdown in Little Tokyo: Critical response

-Contemporary reviews
+Later reviews

 Upon its 2015 DVD release, DVD Talk reviewer Ian Jane wrote that it was a shallow but highly enjoyable action film of its time.
-He found it fast paced, action packed, and funny.
+He found it fast-paced, action packed, and funny.
 He felt it had good photography, nice locations, and that Brandon Lee shined in his role.

 Contemporary critic Chris Coffel of Bloody Disgusting praised it for being a well-made action film of its time, and that both leads delivered their roles well.
 He also praised the lead villain Cary-Hiroyuki Tagawa.
 Finally he felt the movie fell flat on the humorous side of things, but was great fun for its genre.

 On JoBlo.com, writer Chris Bumbray considers it to be an underrated gem and a cult classic.
 He thinks that Lee steals the show from Lundgren and that the film showcases the range of the early departed actor.
 His final thought was that it was a fun B actioner.